Pasta with Genovese Sauce (Pasta alla Genovese)

 7. After the second hour, do the same thing – give it another stir.

-8. Finally, after 2 and half hours, taste the sauce and season with salt and black pepper to your taste.
-Cover again, and simmer for additional 30 minutes, then turn off the heat.
+8. Finally, after 2 and a half hours, taste the sauce and season with salt and black pepper to your taste.
+Cover again, and simmer for an additional 30 minutes, then turn off the heat.

 The sauce is now ready to be served!